top of page

 And therein lies the issue.

-Homelander's blow-up was xd4grounded in the show's context and his prior evolution as a character.
-On the other hand, Ryan's call-out isn't woven in properly with his overall story this season.
+Homelander's blow-up came right while Vought trying to shut him up.
+On the other hand, Ryan's call-out is placed strangely in terms of his overall story.
 Raised by Becca, Ryan's fundamental beliefs haven't changed since he's been under Homelander's tutelage, and his father's influence is something's he's grappled with this whole season.
 In episode 2, Ryan accidentally kills someone during a staged save and Homelander tells him it doesn't matter.
 Ryan later indicates to Butcher that his father's attitude upsets him, and in episode 7, he publicly goes against it.

 But smack in the middle of all that is episode 5, in which he bonds with Homelander over deriving pleasure from punishing someone.
 It's an important cornerstone in Ryan's development, but rather than being seamlessly threaded into his journey, it's just inserted.
 The transition from their relationship in episode 3 to their relationship in episode 5 works due to Homelander having confronted his past, but it's what comes after that creates the issue.